abizer94/randomname1/steps_to_make_bootloader.md

 5. Switch to 32bit protected mode
 	a.
-Creating a GDT (Global Discriptor Table) basically in 32 bit system we divide memory into segments that makes it easier to use we may dicide how many segments we want but conventionally we have 3 main segments 1 null segment the first entry just has 00 2 code segment this is the segment where we will add code to be executed 3 data segment this has data to be stored
+Creating a GDT (Global Discriptor Table) basically in 32 bit system we divide memory into segments that makes it easier to use we may decide how many segments we want but conventionally we have 3 main segments 1 null segment the first entry just has 00 2 code segment this is the segment where we will add code to be executed 3 data segment this has data to be stored